axopy/axopy/README.rst

     daq = NoiseGenerator(rate=1000, num_channels=4, read_size=100)
     Experiment(daq=daq).run(Oscilloscope())

 Next Steps
 ----------

-Check out the documentation_ for more information on creating experiments.
+Check out the documentation_ for more information on creating experiments (note: documentation is currently being reworked).
 Some examples are also located in the ``examples/`` folder.

 Contributing